How to Build a Bitcoin Checkout API

 Before diving into code, it’s useful to understand why you might want to accept Bitcoin through an API.

-Some users prefer paying in crypto (for example, Bitcoin) instead of credit cards or bank transfers.
+- Reach more customers: Some users prefer paying in crypto (for example, Bitcoin) instead of credit cards or bank transfers.

-Crypto transactions can reduce reliance on traditional processors and simplify international payments.
+- Lower fees and easier cross-border payments: Crypto transactions can reduce reliance on traditional processors and simplify international payments.

-Using an API gives you control.
+- Flexibility via API integration: Using an API gives you control.
 You can connect directly to your order system, ledger, and webhooks, instead of embedding a third-party widget.

 Building with Blockonomics

 We’ll use Blockonomics to create an API-driven Bitcoin checkout.
+Below is a clear step-by-step workflow based on their official documentation.

 First, make sure you have a Bitcoin wallet you control (for example, Electrum).